OVPR Guidance for the Government Shutdown

 I have a five-year grant with staff and supplies in progress in year two.
 Next week will mark the start of year three.
 Should I proceed with business as usual if a government shutdown occurs?

-Researchers should continue performance under their federal awards and subawards during a lapse in appropriations, provided funds are authorized the period of performance of the grant or cooperative agreement has not expired.
+Researchers should continue performance under their federal awards and subawards during a lapse in appropriations, provided funds are authorized and the period of performance of the grant or cooperative agreement has not expired.
 Researchers should contact their research administrator with questions about fund availability for active awards.

 Where can I get additional information?